iondv/framework/README.md

   "ionMetaDependencies": {
     "viewlib": "0.7.1"
 ```
-* Install the core, the version is specified in the `engines": "ion": 1.8.49` parameter.
+* Install the core, the version is specified in the `engines": "ion": 1.15.0` parameter.
 Copy the the URL of the core repository and execute the `git clone https://[адрес репозитория]/platform.git` in the command line.
+Go to the core folder and switch to the tag of the version number `git checkout tags/v1.15.0`.
-* `ionModulesDependencies` - the module parameter.
-Consider the example of the key module - registry.
+* Further, install the modules listed in the `ionModulesDependencies` parameter.
 Navigate to the module folder executing the `cd modules` command.
-Clone modules from the ` ionModulesDependencies` list executing the `git clone https://[адрес репозитория]/registry.git` command.
+Clone modules from the ` ionModulesDependencies` list, for the registry module the command is `git clone https://[адрес репозитория]/registry.git` .
+Go to the folder of installed module and switch to the tag of the version number `git checkout tags/v1.20.6`.
 Repeat for each module.
-* If you're still in the module folder, execute the `cd ..\applications` command to go to the application folder.
+* To install the application, go to the application folder executing the `cd ..\applications` command, if you're in the module folder.
 Clone the path to repository by `git clone https://[адрес репозитория]/develop-and-test.git`command.
+Go to the folder of installed application and switch to the tag of the version number `git checkout tags/v1.17.0`.

-Also clone the dependencies in `ionMetaDependencies`, in particularly ` viewlib` - a library of views.
+* Finally, install all necessary applications listed in the `ionMetaDependencies` parameter in the `applications` folder.
+Make sure that you're inside this folder.
+Clone the dependencies in `ionMetaDependencies`, in particularly ` viewlib` - a library of views.
 Execute the `git clone https://[адрес репозитория]/viewlib.git` to clone to the `applications` folder.
+Go to the folder of installed application and switch to the tag of the version number `git checkout tags/v0.7.1`.
+Repeat for each application.

 ### Building, configuring and deploying the application
-Building the application provides installation of all libraries, importing data into the database and preparing the application for launch.
+Building the application provides installation of all depended libraries, importing data into the database and preparing the application for launch.

-Create the configuration file `setup.ini` in the  `dnt\config` folder to set the main parameters of the application environment.
+Create the configuration file `setup.ini` in the  core `config` folder to set the main parameters of the application environment.

 ```
 auth.denyTop=false